RSE-Sheffield/COMCUDA_lab_sheets/lab05 - CUDA Memory.md

     measuredBW=\frac{R_{Bytes} + W_{Bytes}}{t}
     \end{equation}

-    Where `R_Bytes` is the number of bytes read and `W_Bytes` is the number of bytes written by the kernel.
+    Where $R_Bytes$ is the number of bytes read and $W_Bytes$ is the number of bytes written by the kernel.
 You can calculate these values by considering how many bytes the kernel reads and writes and multiplying it by the number of threads that are launched.
 The value `t` is given by your timing data in ms you will need to convert this to seconds to give the bandwidth in GB\\s.
 Print the value to the console so that you can compare it with the theoretical bandwidth.

-    *Note: Don’t forget to switch to Release mode to profile your code execution times.*
+    *Note: Don’t forget to switch to Release mode to benchmark your code execution times.*

 # Exercise 2